waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 6. Follow the **Getting Started** to learn how to edit, pull and push code from your IDE to your Node.js Runtime in Bluemix.

-7. Code the financial Risk Management API into your Node.js Application using the API developer Portal Documentation.
+7. Code the financial Risk Management API in your Node.js Application using the API developer Portal Documentation.

 ## 2. Make Cognitive application using Watson Services